-No payments were made to former key management personnel for loss of office.
+One payments was made to a member of former key management personnel for loss of office, at a total cost of £18k.

 The members of the Corporation other than the Accounting Officer and the staff member did not receive any payment from the institution other than the reimbursement of travel and subsistence expenses incurred in the course of their duties.